nageshgurram12/ultrasound_image_analysis/README.md

-Diameter Estimation for carotid artery (CCA) ultrasound images:
+Diameter Estimation for carotid artery (CCA) ultrasound images

+How to run:
+  train.py --backbone="resnet18"
+  [refer train.py for other params]